SunX-1224/Physx-2D/README.md

 * Wave Function Collapse Algorithm :
   * Some idea of quantum mechanics implemented in this engine to do some procedural generation of complex things from simple things
   * *Incomplete* (Backtracking not implemented but still works fine)

+# Others
+A project environment setup system is implemented using premake.
+Build system for windows is up and working, for Linux it is under testing as of now.

+There are many things I did not explained about the engine here.
+Take a look at code or contact me if you want to understand it.

+* Future plans for the project (large or small) are inside .todo file.
+Take a look if you want.

+Anyone is free to contribute to some bug-fixing, feature-adding, suggestions, etc. Enjoy !!!!!!!!!!